International Studies MAIS Handbook

 It is imperative that students in International Studies develop sufficient competency in quantitative and qualitative methods in order to engage with current literature in their fields of study.
 An increasing number of excellent international data sets have appeared in recent years.
 There is an expanded use of quantitative and qualitative data in the social science literature.
 Where appropriate, students are expected to utilize these tools in research and writing their final papers or thesis.

 There are three required core courses: JSIS 501, JSIS 511, and JSIS 594.
-There is also a graduate colloquium series, JSIS 591, JSIS 592, and JSIS 593, which students are required to take for one credit each quarter for the first two years of the program.
-These courses total 18 credit hours.
-The completion of these courses provides a background and framework upon which to focus work done in the other required parts of your program.
-The graduate colloquium provides a weekly space for students presenting and discussing their work in progress and learning from each other.
+There is also a graduate colloquium series, JSIS 591, JSIS 592, and JSIS 593, which students are required to take for one credit each quarter for five quarters.
+First year students will take JSIS 591 and JSIS 592; they will take JSIS 511, instead of JSIS 593.
+Second year students are required to take JSIS 591, JSIS 592 and JSIS 593.
+These courses total 17 credit hours.
+The completion of these courses provides a background and framework upon which to focus on scholarship in the other required parts of your program.
+The graduate colloquium provides a weekly structure for supporting independent research and metacritical reckoning necessary for writing a thesis.

 Concurrent Students must usually complete certain requirements of the professional degree in their first year.
 JSIS 501, JSIS 511, JSIS 594 and the graduate colloquium are normally taken in the second year and the focus requirements in the third year, along with the final year of the pro-seminar.
 In some cases, Law/Global Studies concurrent students complete their first year in the Jackson School, then begin study in the Law School.